roahmlab/reachability-based_trajectory_safeguard/README.md

 Cartpole: run gen_cartpole_frs.m, documentation under construction.

 ### Different Modes:
-Change S.safety_layer = 'Z' for proposed method, 'Z' with S.discrete_flag = 1 for discrete version of proposed method, 'N' for No safety, 'R' with HLP = [] for reward optimizing RTD, 'R' with HLP defined for RTD.
+In run_***_eval.m, change S.safety_layer = 'RTS' or 'Z' for proposed method, 'RTS' with S.discrete_flag = 1 for discrete version of proposed method, 'NoSafety' or 'N' for No safety, 'RTD' or 'R' with HLP = [] for reward optimizing RTD, 'RTD' with HLP defined for original RTD.

 ## Common Bugs
 ### Most episodes are very short